cryptpad/blog/source/_posts/Time-to-Encrypt-the-Cloud.md

 * Pregnant in your second trimester? $0.11 (_52 times as much_)
 * Have a specific health condition? $0.26 (_123 times as much_)

-This is only going to get worse, Artificial Intelligence technology is maturing, and Silicon Valley is using it to derive even more value from _us_, its most valuable products.
+This is only going to get worse.
+Artificial Intelligence technology is maturing and Silicon Valley is using it to derive even more value from _us_, its most valuable products.

 The result of this will be a veritable weapon of mass manipulation.
 The tragedy is, manipulating people to get what you want is not that complex.